blair-c/rivals.academy/content/lectures/wrastor-offense/index.md

 ### Aerial Play

-Wrastor's very high horizontal aerial mobility in Slipstream, combined with having access to 3 midair jumps, grants him unparallelled ability to feign attacks from above and bait his opponent into committing to a punishable anti-air.
+Wrastor's very high horizontal aerial mobility in Slipstream, combined with having access to 3 midair jumps, grants him unparallelled ability to feign attacks from above and bait his opponent into committing to a punishable anti-air or defensive option.
 Drifting in and back out of their range is very effective, especially in Slipstream.

 {{< video jumps >}}